Gangezilla/readings/system-design/building-microservices/9-security.md

 With microservices, you'll use a gateway as a proxy which sits between your services and the outside world.
 THis acts as a centralized place for behaviour around performing the auth handshake and redirecting.

+## Defense in depth

+### Firewalls

+Multiple firewalls, simple and sophisticated.
+Simple to restrict access to certain traffic on certain ports.
+Sophisticated to throttle connections from certain IP ranges.
+It's valuable to have multiple firewalls.

+### Logging

+Good logging is not about prevention but can help with detection and recovery.
+Be careful about storing sensitive info in your logs tho.